Author: Historical Librarian

 W W ROGERS, Sworn In For The State, 6th To Testify

 W. W. ROGERS, sworn for the State.I am now connected with Judge Girardeau's court.
 I was at the station house Saturday night, April 26th, 1913 and went to the National Pencil Company's place of business.
 It was between five and five thirty that I heard Mr. Starnes have a conversation over the phone.
-I heard him say, "If you come I will send an automobile after you. " It took us five or six minutes to get out to Mr. Frank's residence at 86 E. Georgia Avenue.
+I heard him say, "If you come I will send an automobile after you."
+It took us five or six minutes to get out to Mr. Frank's residence at 86 E. Georgia Avenue.
 Mr. Black was with me.
 Mrs. Frank opened the door.
-She wore a
+She wore a heavy

 MISS GRACE HICKS, Sworn In For The State, 7th To Testify